akeneo/pim-api-docs/content/getting-started/quick-start-my-first-webhook/welcome.md

 ## Goal
 This is the very first tutorial to follow.
 At the end, you will:
 - be sure that the PIM is well configured to push data from PIM event subscriptions to your app. :mailbox_with_mail:
+- display event subscriptions data in the console of a Symfony app.

 ## Prerequisite